istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 ## Try it out

 Would you like to try out Sail Operator?
+This example will show you how to safely do an update of your Istio control plane by using the revision-based upgrade strategy.
+This means you will have two Istio control planes running at the same time, allowing you to migrate workloads easily, minimizing the risk of traffic disruptions.

+Prerequisites:
+- Running cluster
+- Helm
+- Kubectl
+- Istioctl

-Let's install the Sail Operator by using the helm repository.
+### Let's install the Sail Operator by using the helm repository

 {{< text bash >}}
 $ helm repo add sail-operator https://istio-ecosystem.github.io/sail-operator